fczyzyk/rlbook/adp.md

 - Neural network approximation (via `MLPRegressor`) gives rise to Neural Fitted Q-Iteration as developed by Riedmiller {cite}`riedmiller2005neural`.

-The \texttt{fit} function in our algorithm represents this supervised learning step and can be implemented using any standard regression tool that follows the scikit-learn interface.
+The \text{fit} function in our algorithm represents this supervised learning step and can be implemented using any standard regression tool that follows the scikit-learn interface.
 This flexibility in choice of function approximator allows practitioners to leverage the extensive ecosystem of modern machine learning tools while maintaining the core dynamic programming structure.

 ````{prf:algorithm} Parametric Value Iteration
 :label: parametric-value-iteration